MagnificentRoast/my-portfolio/README.md

 Code for the box shadow property was found on css-tricks.

 I have added a clickable image for run buddy that will take you to the correct site.

+Image for the password generator box is found at https://choosetoencrypt.com/tech/best-password-manager-password-generator-tools/.
+All rights reserved.